 Cassius Mining's shares were split on a 1:16 basis on 17 November 2017.
 So if you had owned 16 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Cassius Mining shares – just the quantity.
 However, indirectly, the new 1500% higher share price could have impacted the market appetite for Cassius Mining shares which in turn could have impacted Cassius Mining's share price.

 Over the last 12 months, Cassius Mining's shares have ranged in value from as little as $0.004 up to $0.017.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Cassius Mining's is 1.0351.
 This would suggest that Cassius Mining's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Cassius Mining overview

 Cassius Mining Limited engages in the mining, exploration, and development of industrial minerals in Australia and Africa.
 The company operates through two segments, Industrial Minerals Development and Mining Exploration.
-It holds interest in the Soalara limestone project that consists of two contiguous permits comprising a total area of 1,875 hectares that is located on the coast in southwest Madagascar; and Gbane gold project that covers an area of 13.791 square kilometers located in the Upper East region in northeastern Ghana.
+It holds interest in the Soalara limestone project covering an area of 1,875 hectares located in the south-west of Madagascar; and Gbane gold project covering an area of 13.791 square kilometers located in the Upper East region in northeastern Ghana.
 The company was formerly known as Gulf Industrials Limited and changed its name to Cassius Mining Limited in December 2017.
 Cassius Mining Limited was incorporated in 2005 and is based in Sydney, Australia.